XMIR, a Quick Tour

 elements are the names of the files.

-For example, not-empty-atoms
+For example, wrap-method-calls

 represents the

-file
+] file

 in the objectionary/eo GitHub repository.